HNC Construction Management (HTQ)

 AND

-- A* to C grade and/or 9 to 4 in GCSE English (language or literature)
+- GCSE English (Language or Literature): A to C* or 9 to 4

 Â

-- A previous course leader/teacher (if progressing from a recently attended further or higher education course)
+- A previous course leader or teacher (if progressing from recent education)

 - A recent or current employer

-- An appropriate professional who can provide a character reference (if you have not been in recent education or employment).
+- An appropriate professional able to provide a character reference (if you haven’t been in recent education or employment).

 What are my funding options?